Temple8 Templates

 The scope has non-comment content.

-Scoped Slots
+@endifScoped Slots

 If you have used a JavaScript framework such as Vue, you may be familiar with "scoped slots", which allow you to access data or methods from the component within your slot.
-You may achieve similar behavior in LaraGram by defining public methods or properties on your component and accessing the component within your slot via the $component
+You may achieve similar behavior in LaraGram by defining public methods or properties on your component and accessing the component within your slot via the $component variable.
+In this example, we will assume that the x-alert component has a public formatAlert method defined on its component class:

 <x-alert>